kkiningh/nrfjprog/README.md

 ==========

 This is a loose shell port of the nrfjprog.exe program distributed by Nordic.
-It relies on JLinkExe (from https://www.segger.com/jlink-software.html) to interface with the JLink hardware.
+It relies on [JLinkExe](https://www.segger.com/jlink-software.html) to interface with the JLink hardware.

-The generated scripts were basically lifted from the Makefiles distributed with the [nrf51-pure-gcc-setup](https://github.com/hlnd/nrf51-pure-gcc-setup) project, so much thanks to @hlnd.
+The generated scripts were basically lifted from the Makefiles distributed with the [nrf51-pure-gcc-setup](https://github.com/hlnd/nrf51-pure-gcc-setup) project.

 usage: